ProjectRecommend/docs/design-docs/final/DesignDocument.md

 ##### Class: ManageLocalStorage

+Description: Functions related to overall maintainence of the LocalStorage.

 | function                                       | input                       | output                                                                                 | description                                                                                                                                                        |
 |------------------------------------------------|-----------------------------|----------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | +Build():boolean                               | void                        | returns true if the LocalStorage is successfully built.                                | This function builds the database on first start up that is when the software is launched for the first time after installation                                    |